 Jantjes was born in Cape Town, South Africa, and studied fine art at the University of Cape Town (1966-9).
 He left South Africa in 1970 after being awarded a DAAD scholarship to study at the Staatliche Hochschule für bildende Künste in Hamburg, Germany (1970-2).
 A South African Colouring Book was produced in Hamburg in 1974 and 75.
 It is a series of eleven poster-type prints made up of image and text presented in the guise of a child’s colouring book.
 Each page is screenprinted from a collage, based on a gridded background, comprising photographs, newsprint, drawings and sections of printed, stencilled and handwritten text.
 A drawing book logo is stamped on the black portfolio cover and on many of the prints.
 Similarly a row of six blocks of colour may emphasise the ‘colouring’ activity.
 Additional sections of text are attached by paper clip to several prints.
 The titles all refer to colour – the concept central to race discrimination in South Africa which is the principal subject of this work.
 Jantjes used a combination of personal material – such as his own identity pass card, defining him as a ‘Cape Coloured’ (see Tate P78648) – with material culled from the external world including financial market reports in the newspapers (Tate P78653), cultural texts (Tate P78649) and photographs by the black South African photojournalist Ernest Cole (1940-90) who documented the sufferings of black South Africans during the 1960s (Tate P78649-52).
 The photographs Jantjes used were all published in Cole’s book House of Bondage (New York, 1967).
 Images of black miners, massacred innocents and exploited workers combine with excerpts quoting the words of B.J.
 Vorster (1915-83), South African Prime Minister (1966-78) and upholder of the apartheid regime (Tate P78647, P78650 and P78654).

 Colour this Slavery Golden, like Colour these Workers Sold Out (Tate P78651) and Gold Market (Tate P78653), presents the issue of exploitation through the use of cheap African labour on the mines from which white South Africa derived its wealth.
 The print is based on two photographs of the mining community.
-In the upper image a crowd of miners from the turn of the century shows a mixture of European prospectors in hats and shirt sleeves and scantily clad tribal Africans.
+In the upper image a crowd of miners from the turn of the century shows European prospectors in hats and shirt sleeves among a community of African people.
 Jantjes also used this image in Gold Market where it is overlaid with newsprint.
 The lower image is a photograph by Cole of a group of mining labourers in a building queuing with steel bowls for something being shovelled off a metal shelf with a spade.
 The caption ‘LUNCH?’, in red, is stuck onto this picture, confirming its ambiguity.
 Colour this Slavery Golden is the only page in the portfolio to have been printed on black card.
 The upper image appears in shades of grey and purple while the lower image is black and white.

 A South African Colouring Book superficially recalls the series of death and disaster prints by American Pop artist Andy Warhol (1928-87).
 However, Warhol’s prints are commodity related, while Jantjes’ are overtly political in their message.
 Jantjes has emphasised that history is central to culture and that African art has always been dependent on a wider cultural and political sphere.
 He has stated that: ‘African works of art appear meaningless unless seen in relation to Africa’s cultural and historic reality … The environments of today’s Africa demand liberation from inhumanity.
 Can the art of Africa ignore this demand?
 Can it be anything else than art for liberation’s sake?’
 (Quoted in Gavin Jantjes: Graphic Work 1974/1978, p.7.)
 During the 1970s, Jantjes saw his work as playing a particular role in the struggle against the oppressive apartheid regime – more specifically to speak and be heard in what he called the dominating colonial ‘culture of silence’ in which the oppressed peoples had no voice.
 In 1978 he wrote: ‘the Colouring Book project was my first step out of the culture of silence.
 It is therefore dedicated to all those struggling for humanity and equal rights.’
 (Quoted in A South African Colouring Book, [p.1].)